Session Tracking

 CLI

-If you are running a single process per session and added Graphsignal at command line, you can set the session_id tag in an environment variable.
+When adding Graphsignal at command line, you can set tags in an environment variable.